A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-The goal of this paper was to construct Gaussian processes which are capable of using information from arbitrary connected subsets of the domain in a way which required minimal assumptions to be made.
-Using the theory of Reproducing Kernel Hilbert Spaces, we were able to explicitly define the conditional mean and covariance of Gaussian processes via orthogonal projections in an RKHS, prove that such processes exist, and show that the processes are optimal in the sense of minimizing pointwise mean square error given the initial assumptions made.
-In addition, we provided several numerical examples to exhibit the practical nature of our construction, which included evidence that one need not assume the functional information available is an element of a RKHS.
-Future work in this area includes extending the theory to more naturally handle the case where functional information is available on disjoint subsets of the domain.
-Another interesting avenue to extend this research is to provide a similar framework for including more general linear operator constraints, e.g. differential operator constraints.
+The goal of this paper is to construct and study Gaussian processes which are capable of using information from fairly arbitrary subsets of the domain while requiring minimal assumptions.
+Using the geometry of orthogonal projections in reproducing kernel Hilbert space, we explicitly define the conditional mean and covariance of Gaussian processes, prove that such processes exist, and that they can be expressed as limits of kriging interpolators with an increasing number of pseudo-observations.
+Numerical examples illustrate the flexibility of our proposed approach, including its ability to outperform existing alternatives. {Future work in this area might include characterizing the functions/scenarios in which such known information is truly beneficial to incorporate, and accounting for possibly discontinuous functions.
+There remains also the question of additional regularity conditions that could possibly establish rates of convergence, or even non-asymptotic convergence guarantees.}